 - for areas with continuous nectar flow and favorable weather throughout the summer

-- industry standard
+- Italian honey bees are the industry standard

 - a willingness to enter supers and fill them up